dmcginley/django_shop_project/README.md

   Acceptance criteria:

-  1. Given that I'm a customer when I navigate to the cart, under the price of the book I can either increase or reduce the quality of books in my cart.
+  1. Given that I'm a customer, when I navigate to the cart, under the price of the book I can either increase or reduce the quality of books in my cart.

-  2. Given that I'm a customer when I navigate to the cart, I can remove books complety from my cart.
+  2. Given that I'm a customer when I navigate to the cart, I can remove books completely from my cart.

+- "As a customer when I purchase over certain amount of books, I wish to be offered free delivery so that it gives me incentive to purchase over a certain amount."

+  Acceptance criteria:

+  1. Given that I'm a customer, when I add a book to the cart, in pop-up there is text at the bottom showing me how much I have to spend to receive free delivery.

+  2. Given that I'm a customer, when I spend more than €40, the cart dropdown pop-up shows that I can avail of free delivery.

 #### Registered customer